Reflections on the Foundational and Deleterious Influence of Boarding School on the Culture-at-large

 Though the road ahead is challenging, to say the least, there are ways of balancing our masculine and feminine; to undo the tangled web we have weaved.
 While there is no more important work to be done, there is nothing that ‘must’ be done.
 Compassion and non-judgment consort with real choice – and free will.
 Together, we will either choose to re-integrate the feminine into our lives in a meaningful way or continue down the road already heavily trodden on.
 Will we venture into the unknown or live with the consequences of business as usual?

 When we spout conventional wisdom, back-up information is scarcely required.
-This 10 part-series will examine, in detail, the assertions that have been made, which necessitates digging deep into the topics of addiction, ridicule, colonialism, Africa, party politics, the military, media and racism, into the history of the nation, and by delving into the lives of Boris Johnson, Tony Blair, JK Rowling, Harry Patch, David Cameron, Winston Churchill, Roald Dahl, The Football Hooligan, Prince Charles, Donald Trump, King Leopold II of Belgium, Dr. Gabor Mate, Michael Gove, The British Soldier, Theresa May, George Monbiot, Mansa Musa and the Queen, amongst others.
+This book will examine, in detail, the assertions that have been made, which necessitates digging deep into the topics of addiction, ridicule, colonialism, Africa, party politics, the military, media and racism, into the history of the nation, and by delving into the lives of Boris Johnson, Tony Blair, JK Rowling, Harry Patch, David Cameron, Winston Churchill, Roald Dahl, The Football Hooligan, Prince Charles, Donald Trump, King Leopold II of Belgium, Dr. Gabor Mate, Michael Gove, The British Soldier, Theresa May, George Monbiot, Mansa Musa and the Queen, amongst others.

 *** As tempting as it may be to skip ahead, I highly encourage the reading of this work in the order it is presented.